Megz-Mugz/megz-mugz/README.md

-Hello!
+Hello, I'm MegzMugz, I'm a researcher and software engineer currently interested in between the intersection of compilers and system reliability.

-I'm a software engineer with industry experience working on Ruby on Rails applications.
-Beyond Rails & web development, I am exploring C++ and building projects that intersect between my main CS intersts like Operating Systems, Compilers, Networking and financial trading.
+My personal and professional portfolio spans enterprise web applications using Ruby on Rails, and more recently C++ and GPU programming related work.
+Check out my pinned repos to see the work I'm most proud of.